fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 12: Environmental Food
+It was only about 60 years ago that we really started to think about the environmental implications of the incredibly rapid rise of food technology.
+We also learn about Rachel Carson, one of the few people in history that we can point to as almost single-handedly changing the way we think about the environment and helped create the field of ecology.

 {% include alert.html class='warning' title='Just class' text="
 There is no assignment due this week! (about time...i know) But this makes it extra important that you're in class to show that you're keeping up with the readings.